sabedi571/Code_Quiz/README.md

 I used setInterval function to create timer and clear interval to stop the timer when the quiz is over.

-i used a remove element to remove buttons as we proceed with the quiz.
+i used a remove element to remove buttons as we proceed with the quiz and create new buttons simaltaneoulsy.

+I called a simple wrong and correct function to subtract time and add score at the end.

+Each time you select an answer either correct or wrong function is initiated to add score or reduce time from the quiz.

+I called postquiz function to put my initials and score to local storage so i can recall it later at the score page.